sseefried/concrete-semantics-solutions/TROUBLESHOOTING.md

     pbval (dist a b) s = pbval (AND a b) s

 Looking at the goals carefully let me realise this.

+## RULE: Use your splits

+In exercise 3.2 it took me forever to find the "split" theorems `if_splits` and `option_splits` so that I could get the following theorem to prove.